Inner Hero banner Image

 What are post termination restrictive covenants?

 Restrictive covenants are clauses in employment contracts that limit an employee's actions after they leave the employer, such as working for a competitor, soliciting or dealing with former clients, or poaching former colleagues.
 These clauses are intended to protect the employer's legitimate business interests, such as confidential information, trade secrets, goodwill and customer relationships.
-However, not all restrictive covenants are enforceable, as they may be seen as unreasonable restraints of trade that infringe on the employee's freedom to work.
+However, not all restrictive covenants are enforceable, as they may be seen as unreasonable restraints of trade that infringe the employee's freedom to work.

 Why you need expert legal advice